avanillaslice/TROUBLE/README.md

 		-I'll need to make a movement function
 			-Pieces need references
+				-Added 'pieces.js' which includes colour, position, and state(home/neutral/final) -pieces.js will need to apply to places before the pixels are updated -places needs 'occupied' property
+					-Created updatePlaces()
-				-Added 'pieces.js' which includes colour, position, and state(home/neutral/final) -On move, change piece status, refresh board -Refactoring will be needed to avoid repetition -applyProperties() can be adjusted to be updateProperties()
+			-On move, change piece status, refresh board -Refactoring will be needed to avoid repetition -applyProperties() can be adjusted to be updateProperties()